-The expression “There is no “I” in team,” is often repeated in the workplace.
+The expression “There is no “I” in the team” is often repeated in the workplace.
 I have lost count of how many workplaces I have visited where some variation of this saying is found on a motivational poster hanging on a wall.

 I was met by a number of sharply dressed, intelligent, experienced people.